jwashek/exagora.me/_posts/2022-10-27-assurance-of-salvation.md

 ---
 title: "Blessed Assurance"
-excerpt: "Christians often doubt and fear their salvation.
-But they can rest assured knowing Jesus' finished work on the Cross has saved them.
-With the Bible as our guide, we'll examine this truth in greater detail."
+excerpt: "Christians often doubt and fear their salvation, but we can have blessed assurance!"
 image:
   path: /images/assurance.webp
   caption: "Photo from [Rooted Thinking](http://rootedthinking.com/2020/10/27/counsel-for-those-struggling-with-assurance)"